publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch77/schIII/ptA/m__us_usc_t42_s6295.md

                 The standards specified in subparagraph (B) shall apply with respect to ER incandescent reflector lamps, BR incandescent reflector lamps, BPAR incandescent reflector lamps, and similar bulb shapes on and after January 1, 2008.

-                (ii) __Lamps between 2.25–2.75 inches in diameter.—__
+                (ii) __Lamps between 2.__

-                The standards specified in subparagraph (B) shall apply with respect to incandescent reflector lamps with a diameter of more than 2.25 inches, but not more than 2.75 inches, on and after the later of January 1, 2008, or the date that is 180 days after December 19, 2007.
+                25–2.75 inches in diameter.—The standards specified in subparagraph (B) shall apply with respect to incandescent reflector lamps with a diameter of more than 2.25 inches, but not more than 2.75 inches, on and after the later of January 1, 2008, or the date that is 180 days after December 19, 2007.

         (2) Notwithstanding [section 6302(a)(5) of this title][/us/usc/t42/s6302/a/5] and [section 6302(b) of this title][/us/usc/t42/s6302/b], it shall not be unlawful for a manufacturer to sell a lamp which is in compliance with the law at the time such lamp was manufactured.